ecomfe/san-transition/README.md

   // register custom hooks
   transition({
-    in: 'custom-transition-in-hook'
-    out: 'custom-transition-out-hook',
-    live: 'custom-live-hook',
+    enter: 'custom-enter-hook'
+    beforeEnter: 'custom-before-enter-hook',
+    leave: 'custom-leave-hook',
+    beforeLeave: 'custom-before-leave-hook'
   })(YourComponent)
   ```

-### transitionGroup (uncompleted)
+### transitionGroup (under development)

 Coming soon...

 ## CSS Hooks

-- **in** - Applies when the component attaches DOM tree and removes in the next frame immediately.
+- **before-enter**: Applies when the component attaches DOM tree and removes in the next frame immediately.
-- **out** - Applies when the component will dispose.
+- **before-leave**: Applies when the component will dispose.
+- **enter**: Applies between the next frame of ***before-enter*** hook deactives and its transition ends.
-- **live** - Applies between the next frame of `in` hook deactives and `out` hook actives.
+- **leave**: Applies between the next frame of ***before-leave*** hook deactives and its transition ends.